godaddy/gasket/packages/gasket-cli/docs/plugins.md

 ## Documentation

-If applications using your plugin are also using the [@gasket/plugin-docs] you can automatically view and generate docs for your application via the `gasket docs` command.
-To best take advantage of this functionality, you should provide a `README.md` enumerating documentation, as well as `metadata` hook to best illustrate which lifecycles are invoked.
+If applications using your plugin also use the [@gasket/plugin-docs], you can automatically view and generate documentation for your application using the `gasket docs` command.
+To best take advantage of this functionality, provide a `README.md` with documentation and a `metadata` hook to illustrate which lifecycles are invoked.

 ```js
 module.exports = {